 Also, just like TVs and cell phones, rechargeable batteries have evolved.
 For example, unlike earlier rechargeable batteries that would go blank if left uncharged for about a month, batteries like LADDA have a much longer charge life.
 Also, rechargeable batteries are now ready to use, unlike in earlier days when they needed to be charged first.

 “Our tests have shown that LADDA, in many cases, is a better option because in alkaline batteries, the voltage drops drastically.
 But with LADDA, it drops just a bit and then it maintains the same.
 This is better in the long term.
 So, when you use LADDA, you would have a more consistent voltage on the product,” says Gizem.

 The LADDA batteries have gone through an array of tests, which demonstrate that these batteries would not catch fire, explode or start leaking.
 These tests are based on foreseeable and unforeseeable conditions in which customers are expected to use these batteries at home.

-Some of the other tests include – the mechanical shock test, which’s carried out to ensure the crash hazards of these batteries; the thermal abuse test, which included putting the batteries in really high temperature; and the forced discharge test to examine the short circuit of the batteries.
+Some of the other tests include – the mechanical shock test, which’s carried out to ensure the crash hazards of these batteries; the thermal abuse test, which includes putting the batteries in really high temperatures; and the forced discharge test to examine the short circuit of the batteries.